 - If you want to scan recovered VM data for viruses, check the secure restore requirements and limitations.

 - On non-Microsoft Windows SMB3 storage, for example, Tintri, Veeam Backup & Replication may display the "Failed to disable integrity bit on disk N" warning during the restore process.
 You can ignore this warning for non-Microsoft Windows SMB3 storage.

-- The restored VM will have the same MAC address as the original workload.
-Therefore, if you restore the workload to the same Hyper-V host where the original workload is running, a MAC address conflict may occur.
-To overcome this situation, power off the original workload before you start the restore process.
+- The recovered VM will have the same MAC address as the original workload.
+Therefore, if you recover the workload to the same Hyper-V host where the original workload is running, a MAC address conflict may occur.
+To overcome this situation, power off the original workload before you start the recovery process.

-- [For Nutanix AHV VMs] The restored VM will not be connected to a network.
+- [For Nutanix AHV VMs] The recovered VM will not be connected to a network.
 You must connect to the network manually.

 - [For Nutanix AHV VMs, Amazon EC2 instances and Microsoft Azure virtual machines] Instantly recovered VM will have default virtual hardware settings: 2 CPU cores, 4GB RAM and one network adapter.
 If you want to change the default settings, turn off the VM and set the required virtual resources.
 Note that you must not switch off the instant recovery session before turning off the VM.